 Archer fish are peaceful species by nature.
 Although they can become territorial with members of their own species, they usually get along just fine with other tank mates.
 It is suggested that you keep archer fish with multiple other fish instead of by themselves, as they are a schooling fish and prefer a little bit of company to solitary aquarium life.

 Archer Fish Common Diseases

 When it comes to archer fish care, they are prone to the standard parasitic and infectious diseases that aquarium fish encounter.
 These can generally be prevented by limiting physical stress and keeping water quality high.
-These are most common diseases among archer fish:
+These are the most common diseases among archer fish:

 Ich: Also known as white spot, this common fish disease shows up mostly on the fins of your fish.
-It will look as those your fish is covered in salt.
+It will look like those your fish is covered in salt.
 To address this disease, monitor the water quality of your tank.
 Increase the temperature of your tank to the higher end of the

 Dropsy: This disease is a bacterial infection, but can also be caused by malnutrition.
 It causes bloating and raised scales.
 You can provide your fish with medication, but it is more easily treated by improving water and food quality.

 Fin rot: This illness is another common aquarium illness, and results in rotting fins, a loss of appetite, and lethargic behavior.
 Brought on by aggressive fish behavior like bullying and fin nipping, it can also be caused by bacteria and poor water quality.
 You can treat fin rot with medications, but improving your quality of food and separating out aggressive fish.